 - Any patient who reports bleeding from the mouth or nose following a recent tonsillectomy.

-- Young children who have recently undergone tonsillectomy who present with poor oral intake, malaise and/or any excessive swallowing or bloody sputum.
+- Young children who have recently undergone tonsillectomy who present with excessive swallowing or bloody sputum.

 Why is this important?